Python3pkg/Magellan/README.rst

 **Known Issues:**
 - finding requirements of scipy falls over as it has some prerequisites on system packages (BLAS etc).
 Have fixed it so magellan doesn't crash on the failed install/pip crash.

-scipy requires system packages which is slightly above the scope of this version of magellan.

-Will add 2 tickets:
-1. Low priority - pre-install package-version into Env and
-2. Check environment against specific manual requirement